Drowning and drowning prevention: what you need to know

-Here are some tips to prevent drowning and improve water safety around your house:
+Here are tips to prevent drowning and improve water safety around your house:

-- Remove any containers with water in them from around the house and make sure your child can’t get to any bodies of water, including the bath, on their own.
+- Remove any containers with water in them from around the house.
+Make sure your child can’t get to any bodies of water, including the bath, on their own.

 - Use a nappy bucket with a tight-fitting lid and keep the bucket closed, off the floor and out of your child’s reach.

-- Always empty the baby bath as soon as you’re finished with it so older siblings can’t climb in.
+- Empty the baby bath as soon as you’re finished with it so older siblings can’t climb in.

 - Empty sinks, tubs, buckets, baths, basins, troughs and paddling pools immediately after use.

-- Secure covers to ponds and birdbaths and cover other water features with wire mesh, or keep them empty until your child is at least five years old.
+- Secure covers to ponds and birdbaths and cover other water features with wire mesh, or keep them empty until your child is at least 5 years old.

 - Keep aquariums and fishbowls out of reach of small children.

 By law, in most states and territories, all private swimming pools or spas that are 30 cm deep or deeper must have a swimming pool safety fence.
 This includes inflatable pools that can hold more than 30 cm of water.
 All swimming pool safety fences must meet Australian Standard 1926 (AS 1926) safety requirements.
-Remove any objects from your yard that could be used to climb over the swimming pool fence.
+Remove any objects near the pool fence or in your yard that your child could climb on to and use to get over the pool fence.